vue-interface/middleware/docs/README.md

 ## Defining Routes

-Creating `MiddlewareRoute` instances can be instantiated or created with the `route` helper method.
-All the standard route params are supported.
+Creating `MiddlewareRoute` instances can created with the `route` helper method.
-`MiddlewareRouter` merely wraps standard route  object and adds the validation.
+All the standard VueRoute params are supported. `MiddlewareRouter` wraps standard route object.

 ``` js
 // router.js